How to Write a Chargeback Rebuttal Letter: Explanation and Samples

 What Is a Chargeback Rebuttal Letter?

-A chargeback rebuttal letter is a summary of facts of a chargeback representment or response package.
-Chargeback representment is a response that merchants provide to the issuing bank to prove that a chargeback isn’t legitimate.
+A chargeback rebuttal letter is a summary of facts of a chargeback representation or response package.
+Chargeback representation is a response that merchants provide to the issuing bank to prove that a chargeback isn’t legitimate.

 How Do I Write a Chargeback Rebuttal Letter?

 To write a great chargeback rebuttal letter, you have to consider the information the evaluator needs to know to determine your case.
-A quality rebuttal letter should also be customized to the circumstances and evidence available for the case at hand.
+A quality chargeback letter to bank should also be customized to the circumstances and evidence available for the case at hand.
 Also, ensure your letter is brief and written in a way that is easy for the evaluator to understand.

 Chargeback Rebuttal Letter Samples